 - 1. Applications are accepted and screened on a continual basis.
-Highest priority is given to applicants referred from other governmental agencies or medical providers for those with special needs due to a physical disability, or for a home that has a condition that constitutes an imminent-identified threat to health or safety. - 2.
+Highest priority is given to applicants referred from other governmental agencies or medical providers for those with special needs due to a physical disability, or for a home that has a condition that constitutes an identified threat to health or safety. - 2.
 Procedures for securing contractors and vendors shall conform to all local, State and Federal requirements.
 The "Rehabilitation Contractors Handbook" dated January 2011, and as amended, sets out the procedures for securing bids, loan processing, change orders, partial payments and other requirements specific to the Housing Rehabilitation Programs. - 3.
-Residents of the City of Greensboro shall not be excluded from participation in, or be denied the benefits of program services under the agreements of the program on the grounds of sex, race, gender, color ethnicity, national origin, age, familial status, marital status, military status, political affiliation, religion, physical or mental disability, genetic information, sexual orientation, gender expression, or gender identity unless the activity limits the type of beneficiary.
+Residents of the City of Greensboro shall not be excluded from participation in, or be denied the benefits of program services under the agreements of the program on the grounds of sex, race, religion, color, national origin, age, biological sex, disability or familial status.